eurekaffeine/pocket-gallery/docs/release-notes/README.md

 ## iOS
 ### V1.2
+#### 1.2.2
+- Added "Stats Calc."
+And "IV Calc."
+- Fixed some issues

 #### 1.2.1
-- Added “Blind Spot of Attack” and “Blind Spot of Defense” in “Battle Info” page
+- Added "Blind Spot of Attack" and "Blind Spot of Defense" in "Battle Info" page
 - Fixed some issues

 #### 1.2.0